Skip to content

 Key Limitation

-Verification stops at the Brazilian border, and the numbers wobble.
-Mexico, Chile and Colombia are hires and press releases so far, the CNBV claim is the company's own and contradicted by its own Mexico pages, and Peru and Ecuador are web copy.
-The homepage says 300+ methods where the docs list 21 for Brazil; monthly volume is R$3 billion in press and R$1.5 billion on its own gambling page; 170+ clients and above-90% conversion are self-reported.
+Everything solid stops at the Brazilian border, and the numbers wobble.
+Mexico, Chile and Colombia amount to hires and announcements so far, the CNBV claim contradicts what OneKey said about the same licenses two weeks earlier, and Peru and Ecuador are roadmap.
+OneKey quotes 300+ methods against the 21 it documents for Brazil, and monthly volume at R$3 billion in one telling and R$1.5 billion in another; 170+ clients and above-90% conversion are self-reported.
 Add zero published pricing, self-stated PCI compliance without an attestation, an ownership chain running through a UK holding to a single Spanish owner, and a Reclame Aqui profile at 6.1 built on bettor friction, and the diligence list writes itself.

 Recommendation

-If you run a licensed .bet.br operation, put OneKey in a head-to-head with Pay4Fun and price Bazk alongside as the third quote; OneKey wins the license-architecture point over Bazk outright and out-specs Pay4Fun on the Pix rail itself, so the decision usually comes down to quoted rates and reference calls.
-Convert the marketing claims into contract terms: sub-2-hour payouts as an SLA, the Pix rate quoted bare, FX spread, reserve policy and settlement period in writing.
+If you run a licensed .bet.br operation, put OneKey in a head-to-head with Pay4Fun; OneKey out-specs Pay4Fun on the Pix rail itself, so the decision usually comes down to quoted rates and reference calls.
+Convert the claims into contract terms: sub-2-hour payouts as an SLA, the Pix rate quoted bare, FX spread, reserve policy and settlement period in writing.
 If your Brazilian traffic is unlicensed, this is not your vendor.
 And if you need Spanish LATAM today, run PayRetailers or D24 for those markets and revisit OneKey's Mexico and Colombia rails once a named client shows up.
-Updated July 2026.

 Pros

 • Holds its own BCB payment-institution license (e-money issuer, DOU March 11, 2024).
-Under Law 14.790 only BCB-authorized institutions may intermediate bettor payments, and OneKey is the authorized entity itself, with segregated bettor funds in its own accounts, rather than a gateway reaching compliance through a partner bank the way Bazk does through Banco Topázio.
+Under Law 14.790 only BCB-authorized institutions may intermediate bettor payments, and OneKey is the authorized entity itself, with segregated bettor funds in its own accounts, rather than a gateway reaching compliance through a partner bank's license.

 • The deepest public Pix stack in the Brazilian betting set: standard Pix, the first biometric Pix for bets (February 2025, on Belvo's Open Finance rails), Pix via Open Finance ITP, and payouts marketed at under 2 hours, seven days a week, with real-time and batch mass payouts.